soumilvavikar/federated-subscriptions/accounts/README.md

 # The Accounts subgraph

 Hello and welcome to the `accounts` subgraph.
-We're happy you're here!

-## What's `accounts` all about?

-In this workshop, we'll bring realtime data capabilities GraphQL API.
-And the only thing you'll need to do with the `accounts` subgraph is publish the schema and run it!

 ## Prerequisites